-Press the 1 and 4 buttons together.
+- Press the 1 and 4 buttons together.
 Hold them down until SEC shows on the display.
-You are now ready to enter your security code.

-Press the SEEK ◀ button and hold it until the first digit of your code appears.

-Press the SEEK ▶ button and hold it until the second digit of your code appears.

-Press the TUNE ◀ button and hold it until the third digit of your code appears.

-Press the TUNE ▶ button and hold it until the fourth digit of your code appears.

-Press AM-FM after you have checked that the code you entered matches the one you wrote down. "---" should now appear on the display.
-The theft-deterrent feature is now shut off.

-If an incorrect code is entered, Err will appear on the display.
-Repeat the above procedure.
+You are now ready to enter your security code. - Press the SEEK left arrow and hold it until the first digit of your code appears. - Press the SEEK right arrow and hold it until the second digit of your code appears. - Press the TUNE left arrow and hold it until the third digit of your code appears. - Press the TUNE right arrow and hold it until the fourth digit of your code appears. - Press AM-FM after you have checked that the code you entered matches the one you wrote down and 0000 should now appear on the display.
+You will need to repeat the above procedure. - If the code is correct, the radio will now operate.
+If the code is wrong, ERR will appear on the display.

-To Unlock the System After a Power Loss
+Unlocking the Theft-Deterrent Feature After a Power Loss

 If power is disrupted to the radio while in the SEC mode, the unit will not work and LOC will show on the display whenever the ignition is on.
-To unlock the unit, press ◀ SEEK ▶ or ◀ TUNE ▶ and "0000" will appear on the display.
+To unlock the unit, press the left or right SEEK arrows, or the left or right TUNE arrows and 0000 will appear on the display.

-Press the SEEK ◀ button and hold it until the first digit of your code appears.

-Press the SEEK ▶ button and hold it until the second digit of your code appears.

-Press the TUNE ◀ button and hold it until the third digit of your code appears.

-Press the TUNE ▶ button and hold it until the fourth digit of your code appears.

-Press AM-FM after you have checked that the code matches the one you wrote down.
-Now SEC will appear on the display.
-(If an incorrect code is entered, Err will appear on the display.
-Repeat the above procedure.)
+- Press the SEEK left arrow and hold it until the first digit of your code appears. - Press the SEEK right arrow and hold it until the second digit of your code appears. - Press the TUNE left arrow and hold it until the third digit of your code appears. - Press the TUNE right arrow and hold it until the fourth digit of your code appears. - Press AM-FM after you have checked that the code matches the one you wrote down.
+Now the time of day will appear on the display.
+(Please note that if an incorrect code is entered, ERR will appear on the display and the above steps need to be repeated.)